DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 The PDCA cycle as the foundation of a sustainable measurement system

-1. Measuring development processes is a complex and ongoing task.
+1. Measuring software development processes is a complex and ongoing task.

 2. There are many frameworks and approaches, but any of them is only useful when the organization can act on the data it gets.

-3. The key requirement is alignment with company goals and executive support; without that, measurement turns into reporting with no results.
+3. A key requirement is alignment with company goals and leadership support; without that, measurement turns into reporting with no outcome.

 4. A deliberate choice of framework and metrics helps build a sustainable measurement system.